schneems/ruby_javascript_data_viz/README.md

 Homework:

-Remove all the references to `params` from your layout, change your `link_to` erb tags to use the propper rails helpers.
+Remove all the references to `params` from your layout, change your `link_to` ERB tags to use the proper rails helpers.
 I.E. replace this:

     <%= link_to "User List", "/users" %>